Han-Gyuseung/5PG/docs/source/start/tutorial/free_energy.rst

 | -strain `[fileName]`
 | default : BM_constant.dat

-| The option to select the data file for strain energy.
+| The option to select the input file for strain energy.

 ::